 In addition to mentorship, postdoctoral fellows will have an abundance of resources available to them, including opportunities to:

-Develop an individualized research program under the mentorship from a core faculty member and secondary mentorship from other faculty in the broader Penn community.
-This includes opportunities to engage in both primary data collection and secondary data analysis
+- Develop an individualized research program under the mentorship from a core faculty member and secondary mentorship from other faculty in the broader Penn community.
+This includes opportunities to engage in both primary data collection and secondary data analysis.

-• Participate in coursework specific to the fellow’s individualized needs assessment
+- Participate in coursework specific to the fellow’s individualized needs assessment.

-- Interact with community partners from the city and state level as part of CMHPSR’s relationships with the Department of Behavioral Health, Community Behavioral Health, and the School District of Philadelphia
+- Interact with community partners from the city and state level as part of CMHPSR’s relationships with the Department of Behavioral Health, Community Behavioral Health, and the School District of Philadelphia.

-• Access pilot funds and receive a travel budget annually for professional development and networking
+- Access pilot funds and receive a travel budget annually for professional development and networking.

-Appointment: Summer 2019
+Appointment: Summer or fall, 2020.

 Eligibility: The Center seeks applications from persons with a PhD, MD, or equivalent doctoral degree and a strong commitment to a career in mental health services research and implementation science.
 Past applicants have come from both qualitative and quantitative backgrounds in disciplines such as clinical psychology, school psychology, community psychology, social work, public health and anthropology.
 Both recent graduates as well as those seeking to enhance their skills in new areas are welcome to apply.
-We encourage applications with interests in digital health, integrated behavioral health care, global mental health, or behavioral economics.
+We encourage applications with interests in digital health, integrated behavioral health care, substance abuse, global mental health, or behavioral economics.
 Stipends vary with experience.